nitinkc/nitinkc.github.io/_posts/Java/2023-10-20-java-tests.md

 .collect(Collectors.toUnmodifiableList())//Immutable
 ```

+# Statements vs. Expressions

+In Java, expressions and statements are distinct.
+Expressions return values, and statements perform actions

+* **An expression** can be variables, operators, and function calls that can be **evaluated** to produce **a single value**.
+* Example: x + y, Math.sqrt(16), str.length(), 3 * (a + b).

+* **A statement** Statements perform action but do not return anything
+* Statement cause side-effects (except one statement no-op)
+* Statements are used to control the flow of a program, define variables, execute loops, conditionals, and function
+  declarations, and manage side effects.
+* Example : if, for, while, switch, return, and variable declarations like int x = 5;
+*

+In JavaScript, expressions can be used as statements, and statements can often be used as expressions.
+* For example, console.log(x + y);, where the expression x + y is used as a statement.

 # Switch

-Statements vs. Expressions

-Statements perform action but do not return anything

-Statement cause side-effects (except one statement no-op)

-in java if is a statement

 switch statement
 * verbose
 * error proneside-effects and force mutability